About the Investigative Reporting Workshop

 Our collaboration has made extensive use of our respective websites, where we have published multiple stories on the day a program aired, continued to update a topic with new events and stories and added features such as publishing the documents used in our research — and annotating them — via DocumentCloud (an open source cataloging tool for journalists).

-FRONTLINE producers created two election-focused programs we were associated with in October 2012: "Big Sky, Big Money," and "The Ditial Campaign."
+FRONTLINE producers created two election-focused programs we were associated with in October 2012: "Big Sky, Big Money," for which we also partnered with Marketplace, and "The Ditial Campaign," which was also broadcast by the PBC NewsHour.

-And Senior Producer and Editor Margaret Ebrahim has been developing stories for more than a year with Associate Producer Jolie Lee on "Years of Living Dangerously," a new series on climate change for Showtime, with an expected air date of April 2014.
+And Senior Producer and Editor Margaret Ebrahim developed stories for more than a year with Associate Producer Jolie Lee on "Years of Living Dangerously," a new series on climate change for Showtime, which began airing in the spring of 2014.

 We have been training a new generation of investigative journalists.
-Many of our published investigative news stories have been researched, reported and/or written by current students or recent graduates of the American University master’s degree journalism program.
+Many of our published investigative news stories have been researched, reported and/or written by current students or recent graduates of the American University master’s program in journalism and public affairs.

-Lewis, Cochran, Perri and Ebrahim teach journalism-related courses within the American University School of Communication, recruiting the best young reporters and researchers for Workshop projects — more than two dozen in the past three years.
+Lewis, Cochran, Perri and Ebrahim teach journalism courses within the American University School of Communication, recruiting the best young reporters and researchers for Workshop projects — more than 70 since 2010.

-The Workshop also incalculably benefits from the expertise and wisdom of three other participating professors with specialties in journalism, film and public communication.
+The Workshop also benefits from the expertise and wisdom of other participating professors with specialties in journalism, film and public communication.

-Additionally, in 2010, 2011 and 2012, we have offered paid internships to students from other universities, resulting in undergraduate and graduate participation from students at the University of Missouri, Arizona State, NYU, Brooklyn College/CUNY and Howard University.
+Additionally, since 2010, we have offered paid internships to students from other universities, resulting in undergraduate and graduate participation from students at the University of Missouri, Arizona State University, New York University, Brooklyn College/CUNY, Howard University and Georgetown University.
+In the summer of 2014, interns will be from the University of Arizona, Ithaca College, Brown University and Northwestern University.

 We have encouraged and carefully chronicled the state of nonprofit investigative journalism and aided in the creation of new publishing entities.
 Lewis has written two detailed analyses of the still evolving landscape of nonprofit news sites since 2010.
 Intended to be a “living resource,” continually updated on the Investigative Reporting Workshop’s iLab site, it is the most systematic attempt by anyone to assess the history, mission, size, extent of editorial oversight, news standards and practices, peer recognition and transparency of this important, growing nonprofit space for serious public-service journalism.